-A certificate generated using the Java keytool command is compatible with products such as Apache Tomcat, vFabric tc Server and Eclipse Virgo and can be used to provide secure encrypted communications.
+A certificate generated using the Java keytool command is compatible with products such as Apache Tomcat, and vFabric tc Server and can be used to provide secure encrypted communications.

-This article provides steps to generate a self-signed SSL certificate using the Java keytool command.
+This article provides the steps to generate a self-signed SSL certificate using the Java keytool command.

 To generate a self-signed SSL certificate using the keytool command on Windows, Mac, or Linux:

 - Open a command prompt or terminal

 Run this command